 E-ZPass® is accepted at toll facilities in the following 17 states:

-There is no charge to get an E-ZPass transponder, however some states like Illinois require you to put down a refundable $10 deposit (please view your state's specific requirements using the links above).
+Some states like Ohio charge an activation and shipping & handling fee to get an E-ZPass transponder and require you to put down a refundable $10 deposit (please view your state's specific requirements using the links above).
 Note however that your credit card will be charged an initial amount of prepaid tolls from $20-$35 which will be replenished when the balance is drawn down below a certain amount.

 That depends upon which state your E-ZPass was issued and which toll facility you are on.
 It varies from state-to-state as states like Maryland choose to provide discounts to their residents and so only apply discounts for E-ZPass transponders issued by the Maryland Transportation Authority.
 In other instances, like the Lincoln and Holland tunnels into New York City discounts are applied to all E-ZPass holders, regardless of state of issue.